JKChai/KAGGLEX_COHORT3_LLM/README.md

 ## README

-This is a learning project built for KaggleX - Cohort 3 BIPOC Mentorship program.
-The goal for this project is to learn to build my own Kaggle project, in this case, a "chatbot".
-Although I was not able to completely run it on Kaggle Notebook, however, Kaggle has been one of the important resources for me to research & learn & collect the data I need for this project.
+This is a learning project built for `KaggleX - Cohort 3 BIPOC Mentorship program`.
+The goal for this project is to learn & to build my own Kaggle project, a "chatbot" assistant.
+Although I was not able to completely run the code on Kaggle Notebook, however, Kaggle has been one of the most important resources for me to research & learn.

-This "chatbot" should be able to run on personal pc as it utilizes Quantization technique & uses LLAMA2, an open-source model, without requiring extra dollars to run the "chatbot".
+This "chatbot" should be able to run on personal pc as it utilizes K-Quantization technique & uses LLAMA2, an open-source model, without requiring extra dollars to run.

-Users who has less than 36GB RAM should run the model with 7b-llama model as 13b model might require more RAM when using chat history in the retrieval process.
+Users who has less than 36GB RAM should run the model with 7b-llama model as 13b model might require more RAM when running with chat history in the retrieval process.

 Note that this "chatbot" is still limited and has not able to complete the full tasks that I am expecting it to complete such as providing financial information based on the given financial data, providing financial advice based on the user portfolio, etc.

-Any developers can try to improve & extend this project by:
+Therefore, any developers can try to improve & extend this project by:

 * Putting more effort on Prompt Engineering
-* Training the model to learn on a domain only task for precisions
+* Training the model to learn on a domain specific task for better accuracy
 * Help make `create_pandas_dataframe_agent` & `csvloader` better by contributing to the source code

 ### Prerequisites